kshetline/tubular_util/README.md

 function toValidInt(value: any, defaultValue = 0, radix = 10): number;
 ```

-This function returns the same results as `toInt` unless `value` is `NaN` or an infinite, in which case a non-null `defaultValue` is returned.
+This function returns the same results as `toInt` unless `value` is `NaN` or an infinite value, in which case a non-null `defaultValue` is returned.

 ```typescript
 function toValidNumber(value: any, defaultValue = 0): number
 ```

-This function returns the same results as `toNumber` unless `value` is `NaN` or an infinite, in which case `defaultValue` is returned.
+This function returns the same results as `toNumber` unless `value` is `NaN` or an infinite value, in which case `defaultValue` is returned.

 ## Type/class checking